 For more detailed information about public transportation, please visit The Helsinki Region journey planner (Reittiopas) by HSL.

 The Speaker’s Stage programme will be streamed live on the festival’s website during the event and can be watched anywhere in the world.
-The programs that will be streamed can be found in the Online programme listing.

 Safer space for everyone

 There is a first aid stand, the police and information points at the festival site.
-See the map.

 The festival and all of its digital channels are safe spaces, and any inappropriate behaviour or harassment is forbidden.
 Inappropriate comments are not allowed and will be removed from all social media channels.
 This year’s World Village Festival will provide access to the services of a Harassment Contact Person in case of any incidents of harassment.
 Read more.